SWAN-community/owid/explainer.md

 ### Compliance

-Complying with GDPR or any other law is a matter for web authors, data controllers or data processors privacy counsel and is solely a matter for implementors and is not within the scope of OWID.
+Complying with GDPR or any other regional law is a matter for web authors, data controllers or data processors and the advice of their privacy counsel.

 ### Encryption